1Developpeur/SpeedSensitiveVolume/README.md

 # 🎵 Speed-Sensitive Volume Plugin for Assetto Corsa
+# ⚠️ WE HIGHLY RECOMMAND USING [THIS EXTERNAL VERSION](https://github.com/1Developpeur/speed-sensitive-volume-external)
 **Automatically adjust music volume based on your car's speed**
 *A modern solution for immersive racing experiences*